 Christ Jesus died on the Cross to redeem mankind, to save us from our sins because of his love for us.
 As recorded in the Gospels of Matthew, Mark, Luke, and John in the Holy Bible, Jesus Christ was mocked, scorned, and tortured in the praetorium.
-He carried his cross up the Via Dolorosa in Jerusalem to Calvary, was nailed to the Cross and hung between two common criminals, and suffered an indescribable end, recalled by the Church on Good Friday of Holy Week.
+He carried his cross up the Via Dolorosa in Jerusalem to Calvary, was nailed to the Cross, and hung between two common criminals.
+He suffered an indescribable end, recalled by the Church on Good Friday of Holy Week.

 Here are his Seven Words, the last seven expressions of Jesus Christ on the Cross recorded in Scripture.

 "Father, forgive them, for they do not know what they do."

 Jesus of Nazareth is looking down from the cross just after he was crucified between two criminals.
 He sees the soldiers who have mocked, scourged, and tortured him, and who have just nailed him to the cross.
 He probably remembers those who have sentenced him - Caiaphas and the high priests of the Sanhedrin.
 Pilate realized it was out of envy that they handed him over (Matthew 27:18, Mark 15:10).
 But is Jesus not also thinking of his Apostles and companions who have deserted him, to Peter who has denied him three times, to the fickle crowd who only days before praised him on his entrance to Jerusalem, and then days later demanded his crucifixion?

 Is he also thinking of us, who daily forget him in our lives?

 Does he react angrily?
 No!
 At the height of his physical suffering, his love prevails and He asks His Father to forgive!
 Could there ever be greater irony?
 Jesus asks his Father to forgive, but it is by His very Sacrifice on the Cross that mankind is able to be forgiven!